-The challenge faced by marketers, at least in my opinion, is not having a single view that measures their efforts.
+The challenge, at least in my opinion, is not having a single view that measures their efforts.

 The root of this challenge can lie in the inability to manage their data effectively.
 This is evident in the results of a survey of 300 marketers by CallRail, which showed the following: